South Edmonton Common

-South Edmonton Common is one of Canada's largest retail power centres, and when it will be completely developed, it will spread over 320 acre and contain some 2300000 sqft of retail space, making it one of the largest open-air retail development in North America.
+South Edmonton Common is of Canada's largest retail power centres, and when it will be completely developed, it will spread over 320 acre and contain some 2300000 sqft of retail space, making it one of the largest open-air retail developments in North America.
 The Common is located in south Edmonton, Alberta, extending from 23rd Avenue south to Anthony Henday Drive, and east from Gateway Boulevard to Parsons Road.

 The Common has a large base of retail tenants that provide various goods and services.
 The first tenant in the Commons was The Home Depot, which opened in April 1998.
-Anchor tenants at South Edmonton Common include Canadian Tire (the chain's largest location), IKEA, Cineplex Cinemas, Lowe's, Real Canadian Superstore, and Walmart.
-Other stores include Staples, Best Buy, Marshalls, Lindt, Mountain Equipment Co-op, Nordstrom Rack, and Canada's first buybuy BABY.
+Anchor tenants at South Edmonton Common include Canadian Tire (the chain's largest location), IKEA, Cineplex Cinemas, Rona+, Real Canadian Superstore, and Walmart.
+Other stores include Staples, Best Buy, Marshalls, Lindt, and Mountain Equipment Company.

 Store openings and closures

 Compusmart

 Hartco Income Fund, the company that owns Compusmart, began shutting down its 15 Compusmart locations in May 2007.
 Originally, the South Edmonton Common location was not one of the first five to be shut down; however, it was quickly sold as well.
 As of January 2017, the location is currently occupied by Party City.